Telegram Channel Admin: Permissions Guide

 A bot managing paid access needs exactly two permissions: Invite Users via Link and Ban Users.
 The first lets it generate single-use invite links when a fan pays.
 The second lets it remove members when their access period ends.

 Do not grant bots Post Messages, Edit Messages, or Add New Admins.
 Bots should have the minimum permissions required for their function.
-According to Telegram’s API rights documentation, admin permissions apply identically to both human accounts and bot accounts.
+Telegram’s API applies admin rights identically to human accounts and bots — the same two-permission minimum works for any access management bot.

 How Do You Add a Bot as Admin for Paid Access?